MrBliz/blizard.io/blizard.io/input/posts/web-scraping-with-fsharp.md

 04/10/1897 : Sheffield United v Blackburn Rovers : 5:2 : League Division One
 ```

-If i'd searched for this manually, I would have had to go through 44 years of results to find the last time Sheffield Utd had beaten a team 5-2 at home (prior to the result that prompted the question).
+Now, If I'd searched for this manually, I would have had to go through 44 years of results to find the last time Sheffield Utd had beaten a team 5-2 at home (prior to the result that prompted the question).
 I would have got bored and given up at the 20th year.

 Instead, with just a couple of hours work, I found that F# is a great language for doing Web Scraping in.
 In particular the `|>` operator makes it a breeze to pipe the results of one function to be the input of the next.